poppa/php-lime-pro/README.md

 ### 2. The `Lime\Sql` namespace

-As a consumer of this module you really don't need to call anything specifically in this namespace, that is handled in the `Lime` namespace and the `\Lime\Client` class for you.
+As a consumer of this module you really don't need to call anything specifically in this namespace, that stuff is handled for you in the `Lime` namespace and the `\Lime\Client`.
 But there's some stuff good knowing absout the SQL and Lime query syntaxes.

 All operators defined in the [Lime documentation](http://docs.lundalogik.com/pro/integration/lime-web-service/queries) can be used in the SQL query.